favonia/cloudflare-ddns/docs/CONTRIBUTING.markdown

 5. Keep README reader-friendly.

    `README.markdown` is for a broad user audience, including not-so-technical users.
-Use these principles, in order:

-   1. Put beginners first: prefer plain language, clear examples, and visible user outcomes over dense internal shorthand.
-   2. Optimize for first adoption: in snippets and nearby prose, explain what happens when users start using the updater for domains, records, or lists that may already exist in Cloudflare.
-   3. Use two layers when needed: keep beginner-facing snippets and nearby prose simple, and move exact reconciliation rules or edge cases into tables, advanced notes, or clearly marked technical paragraphs.
-If a caveat materially affects first adoption and a beginner may reasonably stop reading after the example, keep a short warning in the example itself instead of moving it only to later prose.
-   4. Avoid internal terms unless they are necessary for accuracy: words such as "managed", "matching", or "configured value" belong mainly in technical sections.
-   5. Keep words stable in meaning: for example, in the README, "optional" should describe whether a setting is required to configure the updater, not whether changing existing resources is optional.
+   Keep examples and nearby prose simple, concrete, and beginner-friendly.
+Move deep details into tables, reference sections, or clearly marked technical notes.

+   If you edit `README.markdown`, follow the shared guidance in [docs/designs/readme-writing.markdown](designs/readme-writing.markdown).

 6. Prefer explicit doc scopes in commit titles.